Susanou/Susanou/README.md

 ## I'm a Student, French, and hacker

-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a [CTF Writeups][website]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other students and hackers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Participate in one CTF: on the way to GOOGLE CTF 2020
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I have synesthesia

 ### Connect with me: